 Following are some of the key findings of the 2016 study:

-- Among the utility companies included in the study, AEP, OG&E and Westar Energy perform particularly well in overall ease of use of utility websites.
+- Ease of Use Performance: Among the utility companies included in the study, AEP, Alabama Power and First Energy perform particularly well in overall ease of use of utility websites.

-- Among the top quartile (scores of 430-438) brands in the study, 46 percent of customers say they “definitely will” recommend the utility website and 59 percent say they “definitely will” return to the website, with those percentages dropping to 37 percent and 50 percent, respectively, among the bottom quartile (scores of 392-412) brands.
+- Likelihood to Reuse Utility Website: Among study brands in the top quartile (scores of 426-441), 56% of customers say they “definitely will” return to the utility website, compared with 50% among brands in the bottom quartile (scores of 357-405).

 Media Relations Contacts

 For more information about the 2016 Utility Website Evaluation Study (UWES), visit http://www.jdpower.com/resource/us-utility-website-evaluation-study